openedx/docs.openedx.org/source/educators/migration_wip/7_developing_course/course_components.rst

 The display name identifies the component.
-This name appears as a heading above the component in the LMS, and it identifies the component for you in Insights.
+This name appears as a heading above the component in the LMS, and it identifies the component for you in reporting and analytics systems.

-The following illustration shows the display name of a problem in Studio, in the LMS, and in Insights.
+The following illustration shows the display name of a problem in Studio and in the LMS.

 .. image:: ../images/display_names_problem.png
- :alt: The identifying display name for a problem in Studio, the LMS, and
+ :alt: The identifying display name for a problem in Studio, and the LMS.
-     Insights.
  :width: 800

 Unique, descriptive display names help you and your learners identify